rackerlabs/rackspace-how-to/content/exchange/accessing-the-full-version-of-migrationwiz.md

 Tool](/how-to/migrate-your-email-by-using-the-self-service-tool)
 for the standard steps.

 Please see below for full version benefits and details!
+THIS IS A TEST

 ### Benefits of the full version of MigrationWiz